On nonexpansiveness of metric projection operators on Wasserstein spaces: Introduction

 When $p=2$, Theorem \ref{thm:almost_lipschitz} presents a sort of {\it weak nonexpansiveness property} of the projection in arbitrary dimensions.
 Here we show that the left hand side of the inequality in \eqref{question:nonexpansive?} is always bounded above by the transportation cost of a certain suboptimal plan between the original measures.
-This suboptimal plan becomes optimal in two borderline scenarios: either when $d=1$ or when one of the original measures $\mu,\nu$ is a Dirac mass.
+This suboptimal plan becomes optimal in two extreme scenarios: either when $d=1$ or when one of the original measures $\mu,\nu$ is a Dirac mass.
 So, this yields the nonexpansiveness of the projection operator when $d=1$ (see Corollary \ref{cor:1d}) or when one of the measures is a Dirac mass (see Corollary \ref{cor:dirac_nonexpansive}).

-By \cite[Theorem 2.3]{KriRep} and \cite[Proposition 2.4 of Chapter II.2]{BriHae} we know that in the case of smooth Riemannian manifolds with non-positive sectional curvature or in the case of Alexandrov spaces having non-positive curvature the projection operator onto closed geodesically convex sets is nonexpansive.
+By \cite[Theorem 2.3]{KriRep} and \cite[Proposition 2.4 of Chapter II.2]{BriHae}, we know that both smooth Riemannian manifolds with non-positive sectional curvature and Alexandrov spaces with non-positive curvature satisfy the projection nonexpansiveness property.
 To the best of our knowledge, it is unclear whether the non-positive curvature condition of these spaces in general (beyond Riemannian manifolds) is also a necessary condition to ensure the nonexpansiveness of the projection operator in general.

-When $d\ge 2$, as we previously discussed, $(\cP_p(\Om),W_p)$ is expected to be non-negatively curved (even for $p\neq 2$).
-Therefore, there is a good reason to anticipate that there exist closed geodesically convex subsets of $\cP_p(\Om)$ such that the projection operator ${\rm{P}}_\Om^p$ onto these sets (whenever it is well-defined) fails to be nonexpansive.
-This is precisely what we show in Proposition \ref{prop:small_p_counterexample}.
-Here, we will show in particular that there exists $p(d)>1$ small such that for any $p\in (1,p(d))$, the projection operator ${\rm{P}}_{\R^d}^p$ onto $\cK_p(\R^d)$ fails to be nonexpansive.
-Our proof is constructive, i.e. we construct a counterexample to the nonexpansiveness property.
-In our construction, we provide a quantitative asymptotic description of $p(d)$ as a function of $d$, for $d$ large.
-Interestingly, relying again on Corollary \ref{cor:dirac_nonexpansive}, our construction does not provide a counterexample for $p=2$.
-Heuristically, our result would provide an argument (in combination with \cite[Proposition 2.4 of Chapter II.2]{BriHae}) for the fact that $(\cP_p(\Om),W_p)$ is positively curved, when $p>1$ is close to $1$.
+When $d\ge 2$, as previously discussed, $(\cP_p(\Om),W_p)$ possesses some non-negative curvature properties (even for $p\neq 2$).
+Therefore, there is good reason to anticipate that there exist closed geodesically convex subsets $\mathcal{K} \subseteq \cP_p(\Om)$ onto which the projection operator ${\rm{P}}_{\mathcal{K}}^{p}$ fails to be nonexpansive (whenever it is well-defined).
+Indeed, we show in the second half of Section \ref{sec:results} that in the case $\mathcal{K} = \mathcal{K}_p(\Omega)$, nonexpansiveness fails in two regimes: either when $p>1$ is small enough (Proposition \ref{prop:small_p_counterexample}) or when it is large enough (Proposition \ref{prop:p_large}).